OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:genbesselexponential}
 $$

-This model generalizes the Bessel-exponential composite by allowing the decay power $\alpha$ to be adjusted, providing additional flexibility for fitting empirical data with complex periodic and decaying behavior.[^chiles]
+This model generalizes the Bessel-exponential composite by allowing the decay power $\alpha$ to be adjusted, providing additional flexibility for fitting empirical data with complex periodic and decaying behavior.

----

-## Footnotes

-[^matheron]: Matheron, G. (1963).
-Principles of geostatistics.
-Economic Geology, 58(8), 1246-1266.
-[^journel]: Journel, A.G. & Huijbregts, C.J.
-(1978).
-Mining Geostatistics.
-Academic Press.
-[^chiles]: Chilès, J.P. & Delfiner, P. (2012).
-Geostatistics: Modeling Spatial Uncertainty.
-Wiley.
-[^cressie]: Cressie, N. (1993). *Statistics for Spatial Data*.
-Wiley.
-[^rasmussen]: Rasmussen, C.E. & Williams, C.K.I.
-(2006).
-Gaussian Processes for Machine Learning.
-MIT Press.
-[^stein]: Stein, M.L.
-(1999).
-Interpolation of Spatial Data.
-Springer.
-[^goovaerts]: Goovaerts, P. (1997).
-Geostatistics for Natural Resources Evaluation.
-Oxford University Press.
-[^matern]: Matérn, B. (1986).
-Spatial Variation.
-Springer-Verlag.
-[^whittle]: Whittle, P. (1954).
-On stationary processes in the plane.
-Biometrika, 41(3/4), 434–449.
-[^wahba]: Wahba, G. (1990).
-Spline Models for Observational Data.
-SIAM.